Columbia Pictures: Reorganization and new name

 In 1933, Columbia hired Robert Kalloch to be its chief fashion and women's costume designer.
 He was the first contract costume designer hired by the studio, and he established the studio's wardrobe department.
 Kalloch's employment, in turn, convinced leading actresses that Columbia Pictures intended to invest in their careers.

 In 1938, the addition of B. B. Kahane as vice president would produce Charles Vidor's Those High Grey Walls (1939), and The Lady in Question (1940), the first joint film of Rita Hayworth and Glenn Ford.
-Kahane would later become the President of Academy of Motion Picture Arts and Sciences in 1959, until his death a year later.
+Kahane would later become the president of Academy of Motion Picture Arts and Sciences in 1959, until his death a year later.

 Columbia could not afford to keep a huge roster of contract stars, so Jack Cohn usually borrowed them from other studios.
 At Metro-Goldwyn-Mayer, the industry's most prestigious studio, Columbia was nicknamed "Siberia", as Louis B. Mayer would use the loan-out to Columbia as a way to punish his less-obedient signings.
 In the 1930s, Columbia signed Jean Arthur to a long-term contract, and after The Whole Town's Talking (1935), Arthur became a major comedy star.
 Ann Sothern's career was launched when Columbia signed her to a contract in 1936.
 Cary Grant signed a contract in 1937 and soon after it was altered to a non-exclusive contract shared with RKO.

 Many theaters relied on westerns to attract big weekend audiences, and Columbia always recognized this market.
 Its first cowboy star was Buck Jones, who signed with Columbia in 1930 for a fraction of his former big-studio salary.
-Over the next two decades Columbia released scores of outdoor adventures with Jones, Tim McCoy, Ken Maynard, Jack Luden, Bob Allen (Robert (Tex) Allen), Russell Hayden, Tex Ritter, Ken Curtis, and Gene Autry.
-Columbia's most popular cowboy was Charles Starrett, who signed with Columbia in 1935 and starred in 131 western features over 17 years.
+Over the next two decades Columbia released scores of outdoor adventures with Jones, Tim McCoy, Ken Maynard, Jack Luden, Bob Allen, Russell Hayden, Tex Ritter, Ken Curtis, and Gene Autry.
+Columbia's most popular cowboy was Charles Starrett, who signed with Columbia in 1935 and still holds the record for starring in the longest string of feature films (131 titles over 17 years).